AxOS-project/docs/src/content/docs/desktops/sleex.md

 - The code of the sleex shell is located in `/usr/share/sleex/`.
 You can also find it on the github repository: [Sleex](https://github.com/AxOS-project/sleex)
 - The Sleex interface and widgets are made with [Quickshell](https://quickshell.org/).

 Pull requests are really appreciated!
-If you have any question, you can ask them on the [AxOS Discord server](https://discord.com/invite/xQdtDBFmsy).
+If you have any question, you can ask them on the [AxOS Discord server](https://discord.com/invite/xQdtDBFmsy), on the [discussions of the Sleex repository](https://github.com/AxOS-project/sleex/discussions) or by email at [ardox@axos-project.com](mailto:ardox@axos-project.com)